lucadevitis-msm/acceptance-spec-puppet/README.md

 # `msmfg_spec_helper`
 ## What is it?
 It a ruby gem whose purpose is to make it easyer to develop puppet modules complieant to MSMFG guidelines.
+Other features are [coming soon](TODO.md)

 ## How do I install it?
 Requires: